ArduCAM/MIPI_Camera/RPI/README.md

 More information about the compute module wiring please check : https://www.raspberrypi.org/documentation/hardware/computemodule/cmio-camera.md

+## OV9281 External Trigger Demo
+In the ov9281_external_trigger.c example, you can see how to synchronize the camera to the external trigger events.

 # Python Wrapper and Examples
 The arducam_mipicamera.py script is a wrapper for the libarducam_mipicamera.so dynamic library.
 To use this script you need to pre-install libarducam_mipicamera.so.